alvadub/midi-on-scoops/README.md

 ## Libraries

-- [Scribbletune](https://github.com/walmik/scribbletune) for the rhythm-box, since it's pattern-based and use pure array-values it can be abstracted easily.
+- [scribbletune](https://github.com/walmik/scribbletune) for the rhythm-box, since it's pattern-based and use pure array-values it can be abstracted easily
 - [jsmidgen](https://github.com/dingram/jsmidgen) for creating the MIDI data on NodeJS, support for browsers is [already done by scribbletune](https://scribbletune.com/documentation/browser/browser-clip)

 ## Syntax